 Many Orthodox Christians attend a special church liturgy on Christmas Day on January 7.
 Orthodox churches celebrate Christmas Day with various traditions.
 For example, many churches light a small fire of blessed palms and burn frankincense to commemorate the three wise men’s (also known as Magi) gifts to baby Jesus.
 Some parishes have joint celebrations for Christmas Day.

 The Orthodox Christians’ observance of Christmas Day on or near January 7 is not a nationwide public holiday in the United States.
 However, parking and traffic around Orthodox Christian churches may be busy around this time of the year.

-There are Orthodox churches in the United States that recognize the holiday dates according to the Julian calendar.
-Christmas is still on December 25 in the Julian calendar so the January 7 date is only valid between 1901 and 2100 The Gregorian date for Orthodox Christmas will be January 8 in 2101 if the Julian calendar is still used.
+There are Orthodox Churches in the United States that recognize the holiday dates according to the Julian calendar, for example the Russian, Ukrainian, and Serbian Orthodox Churches.
+Christmas is still on December 25 in the Julian calendar so the January 7 date is only valid between 1901 and 2100.
+The Gregorian date for Orthodox Christmas will be January 8 in 2101 if the Julian calendar is still used.

 The Julian calendar was revised in 1923 and this version is more in line with the Gregorian calendar.
 Some Orthodox churches follow the revised Julian calendar but many Orthodox churches still follow the more traditional Julian calendar, which has the original dates for Christian observances prior to the Gregorian calendar’s introduction.

 According to the Orthodox Church in America, many Americans of Orthodox Christian faith celebrate Christmas according to the revised Julian calendar.
 Many people in other places worldwide, such as Russia, still celebrate Christmas according to the Julian calendar in which the Christmas date falls on or near January 7.